Quist0n/PullDown/README.md

 # Pulldown
-Bash script using youtube-dl to download remote files.
+Bash script to make it easier to use youtube-dl or youtube-dl forks.

 # Usage:
         --help | -h ) Prints out the basic help